florimondmanca/www/src/www/blog/site/articles/2019/08/introduction-to-asgi-async-python-web.md

 > ASGI consists of two different components:
 >
 > - A _protocol server_, which terminates sockets and translates them into connections and per-connection event messages.
-> - An _application_, which lives inside a _protocol server_, is instantiated once per connection, and handles event messages as they happen.
+> - An _application_, which lives inside a _protocol server_, is instanciated once per connection, and handles event messages as they happen.

 So according to the spec, what ASGI really specifies is a [message format](https://asgi.readthedocs.io/en/latest/specs/www.html) and how those messages should be exchanged between the application and the protocol server that runs it.